asahi-research/script-for-transformer-based-seq2bf/README.md

 # script-for-transformer-based-seq2bf

 This is a repository for Transformer-based Lexically Constrained Headline Generation (EMNLP'21).
 In this repository, we provide the script to preprocess the JNC corpus and split them into train/valid/test sets.
-You can get the JNC corpus for a fee ([more details](https://cl.asahi.com/api_data/jnc-jamul-en.html)).
-Note that we use the 2019 version of the Japanese News Corpus (JNC).
+You can get the Japanese News Corpus (JNC) for a fee ([more details](https://cl.asahi.com/api_data/jnc-jamul-en.html)).
+Note that we use the 2019 version of the JNC.

 ## Usage